Accounting

 Valuing Assets Accurately

 SMSF assets must be valued at market value annually for financial statements and to calculate member balances.
-Listed investments are straightforward, but property valuations require professional appraisals, unlisted shares need fair valuation methods, collectibles and personal use assets need market evidence, and business real property must reflect current market conditions.
+Listed investments are straightforward, but property valuations require professional appraisals.
+Unlisted shares need fair valuation methods, collectibles and personal use assets need market evidence, and business real property must reflect current market conditions.
 Incorrect valuations distort member balances and can trigger compliance issues.

 Handling Related Party Transactions

 SMSFs can transact with related parties, but strict rules apply.
-You can’t lend to members or relatives, can’t acquire residential property from related parties, must ensure all transactions are at market terms, need proper documentation for everything, and must be able to demonstrate commercial rationale.
+You can’t lend to members or relatives, can’t acquire residential property from related parties, must confirm all transactions are at market terms, need proper documentation for everything, and must be able to demonstrate commercial rationale.
 Breach the rules and you risk severe penalties or non-complying status.

 Managing Limited Recourse Borrowing Arrangements